luntergroup/octopus/README.md

 - An individual model for calling **germline variants** in a single healthy individual.
 - A tumour model for calling germline variants and **somatic mutations** in one or more tumour samples from a single individual.
-- A trio model for calling germline variants and *de novo* mutations in a parent-offspring trio.
+- A trio model for calling germline variants and **_de novo_** mutations in a parent-offspring trio.

-Octopus is currently able to call SNVs, small-medium sized indels, small complex rearrangements and micro-inversions.
+Octopus is currently able to call SNVs, small-medium sized indels, small complex rearrangements, and micro-inversions.

 We hope to implement more calling models in the future, including, but not limited to: